mdn/content/files/en-us/learn_web_development/core/structuring_content/html_video_and_audio/index.md

 ## Test your skills!

 You've reached the end of this article, but can you remember the most important information?
-You can find some further tests to verify that you've retained this information before you move on — see [Test your skills: Multimedia and embedding](/en-US/docs/Learn/HTML/Multimedia_and_embedding/Video_and_audio_content/Test_your_skills:_Multimedia_and_embedding).
-Note that the third assessment question in this test assumes knowledge of some of the techniques covered in the [next article](/en-US/docs/Learn/HTML/Multimedia_and_embedding/Other_embedding_technologies), so you may want to read that before attempting it.
+You can find some further tests to verify that you've retained this information before you move on — see [Test your skills: Multimedia and embedding](/en-US/docs/Learn_web_development/Core/Structuring_content/HTML_video_and_audio/Test_your_skills:_Multimedia_and_embedding).

 ## Summary